 Counter with equity, bonus, or PTO.

 We know exactly how hiring managers think, what tricks they use, and where they have flexibility.
-The agent shares those insider tactics so you know what's coming before it happens.
+The AI coach shares those insider tactics so you know what's coming before it happens.

 Our AI gives you a reliable negotiation strategy, not vague ChatGPT advice

-Our career coach gives you actionable plans and useful tools to give you the best chances at salary negotiation.
-It's not just AI slop, career coach is backed by real marketing salary benchmarks, interview structures and strategies that have helped marketers earn more in real life.
+Our AI coach gives you actionable plans and useful tools to give you the best chances at salary negotiation.
+It's not just AI slop, our AI coach is backed by real marketing salary benchmarks, interview structures and strategies that have helped marketers earn more in real life.

 How much should I ask for as a Content Marketing Manager with 4 years of experience?